 - Open your post.
-In the Post Editor, you will see the option to send notification on the top-right corner.
+In the Post Editor, you will see the option to send a notification in the top-right corner.

-- Select the send notification on post update check box.
+- Select the send notification on the post-update check box.
 Once you update the post, the notification will be sent to the users.

-- To automate notification everytime you publish the post, go to Automatic Notification Settings section under the Configuration tab of the OneSignal Push menu.
+- To automate notification every time you publish the post, go to the Automatic Notification Settings section under the Configuration tab of the OneSignal Push menu.

-- Enable the options to automate push notification.
+- Enable the options to automate push notifications.
 Click Save.

 - To set up a subscription for the users, go to the Prompt Settings & Subscription Bell section.